leangjia/blender_docs/trunk/blender_docs/manual/editors/image/introduction.rst

 several new menu items become available.

 Slot
    You can save successive renders into the render buffer by selecting a new slot before rendering.
 If an image has been rendered to a slot, it can be viewed by selecting that slot.
 Empty slots appear as blank grids in the Image editor.
    Use the :kbd:`J` and :kbd:`Alt-J` to cycle forwards and backwards through saved renders.
    Alternatively you can use the number keys :kbd:`1`, :kbd:`2`, :kbd:`3`, etc, to select the slot with the corresponding number.
-   A slot can be renamed by double clicking its name in the image panel in the *Sidebar*.
+A slot can be renamed by double clicking its name in the Image panel in the Sidebar.
 View Layer
    If you are using :doc:`View Layers </render/layers/index>`, use this menu to select which layer is displayed.